By Aussy Aportadora

 One way to encourage everyone in the company to commit to shifting to more sustainable ways is to declare it as part of your company values.
 This also entails training your employees on sustainable practices at work, such as bringing homemade lunches as much as possible.

 I would also suggest discussing with the people you work with what their ideas are for sustainability.
-Each work environment is different, with different requirements; brainstorming together can help generate truly unique solutions going forward!
+Each work environment has different requirements; brainstorming together can help generate unique solutions going forward!

 Start A Recycling Program

 Create an audit of your plastic waste.
-This way, you will really have a clear picture of how much and what types of plastic you use.
+This way, you will clearly see how much and what types of plastic you use.
 It will also help you calculate the cost of replacing them with reusable and sustainable alternatives.

 When determining what to do with the plastic waste you currently have, it is best to work closely with the waste industry.
 Working with waste contractors can help you optimize your recycling efforts, such as knowing how to pre-sort your waste and where to send them to get the maximum benefit.